 However, eligibility criteria and legislation around HECS-HELP can change, so it’s best to check the information provided by Study Assist.

-Some domestic students (Australian citizens or permanent humanitarian citizens) can also defer payment of the Student Services and Amenities fee through SA-HELP.
+Some domestic students (Australian citizens or permanent humanitarian visa holders) can also defer payment of the Student Services and Amenities fee through SA-HELP.

 As with other forms of government assistance, your loan will be payable to the Taxation Office once you meet the minimum salary threshold.

-All financial assistance forms are provided to you during the enrolment process, or you can access them through 'My finance' in Sydney Student.
+All financial assistance forms are provided to you during the enrolment process, or you can access them through 'My finances' in Sydney Student.